 1 tsp. vanilla

-2 tsp. creme de cacao
+2 tsp. creme de cacao/or strong brewed coffee

 In a heavy saucepan, combine the cream and chocolate.
 Over low heat, stir until chocolate is melted.
 Do not let mixture come to a boil.
 Remove from heat and cool slightly.